camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 result = dmnEngine.evaluateDecisionTable(decision, variables);
 ```

-If a decision has the list of required decisions, then the decision is evaluated after the evaluation of all the required decisions.

 ## Pass Variables

 To provide the input variables for a decision evaluation you can use a